Bioconductor/BBS/Doc/Prepare-macOS-Mojave-HOWTO.md

     BiocManager::install("BiocCheck", type="source")  # required by SPB

-If some CRAN packages failed to compile, see _What if CRAN doesn't provide package binaries for macOS yet?_ below.
+If some CRAN packages failed to compile, see _What if CRAN doesn't provide package binaries for macOS yet?_ subsection below.

 #### [OPTIONAL] More testing